 When it comes to lineage, I will leave this blank because there is no information; we don’t know what strain this hash was made from.

 Packaging Details: Packaged on 10/22/2020 and reviewed/tested on 10/31/2020, exactly 9 days later.
 Lot# 820011

 Pricing Details: Purchased 2 grams for $42.00 at the SQDC in Montreal, Quebec, Canada. ($21/gram).

-To be honest, this was actually hard to write because I find aroma and flavor to be quite similar with most Hash, no matter what strains were used to press it.
-What I can comment on is the smoothness; I’ve had some dried out hash that looks like charcoal in the past that can make your lungs/throat explode, this wasn’t the case with TGOD’s Afghan Hash.
+To be honest, this was actually hard to write because I find aroma and flavor to be quite similar to most Hash, no matter what strains were used to press it.
+What I can comment on is the smoothness; I’ve had some dried-out hash that looks like charcoal in the past that can make your lungs/throat explode, but this wasn’t the case with TGOD’s Afghan Hash.

 When it comes to effects, this Organic Afghan Black hash from The Green Organic Dutchman is as solid as it comes.
 Put a bit of this goodness on a joint of any kind and feel the effects intensify with every puff.
 I didn’t expect too much; this 27% THC felt like more than that, almost like taking a dab hit with each pull; really enjoyable!

 After reading reviews and seeing pictures of Hexo’s hash, I wasn’t too keen on running to the store to get my hands on my first legal concentrate.
 In general, my expectations were quite low when picking up this Organic Afghan Black hash, especially after being very disappointed with TGOD’s LA Confidential (Or Bio Unite).

 This was a product that I thoroughly enjoyed and that I would recommend to others (beginners, beware).
 More legal concentrates from different LPs are very welcome!
 (I’ll be waiting).